 Kids ages 6 to 12 who could benefit from practicing their reading are invited to participate in Paws to Read Monday evenings and Saturday mornings at the Fond du Lac Public Library.

-Paws to Read program.
-Kids read aloud to certified therapy dogs in a relaxed setting.
-Studies have shown that reading aloud to dogs helps put the child at ease.
+Paws to Read pairs young readers with certified therapy dogs in a relaxed setting.
+Studies have shown that reading aloud to dogs helps put children at ease.
 Kids benefit from the dogs’ patience, acceptance and comforting presence while they practice reading and build skills.